Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

 from multiple types of controllers (such as mouse and keyboard and a gamepad).

 The player camera also got some tweaks!
 Instead of just following the player at the same exact, sometimes dizzying angle, we can instead follow the player's *momentum*.
-We couldn't do that before because it had no such thing, but now it has aerodynamics the angle of the plane and the direction of motion are not 100% tied together.
-This let's the player *feel* the motion better.
+We couldn't do that before because it had no such thing, but now that it has aerodynamics the angle of the plane and the direction of motion are not 100% tied together.
+This camera angle let's the player *feel* the motion better.
 I also added look actions on the gamepad so you can look over your shoulder!
 Not implemented for mouse and keyboard yet, I haven't figured that one out.

 The player aerodynamics still needs some tweaking and a few more features, and the code could use some refactoring again now that I have a better grasp of flight dynamics.
 Even so, the game is now what I would call playable.
 It doesn't have any gameplay mechanics but it is fun to fly around and get blown out of the sky!

+You can try an [Early Demo](https://play.unity.com/en/games/e7c47b99-b777-4a4a-968b-e232121982e1/missile-evader) here!

 So before I get back to boring stuff, it's time to review what I've done so far.

 Code
 ====